JeremyOrr4/JeremyOrr4/README.md

 # Hi there 👋
-I have a ton of private repositories that I work on!
-Let me know if you would like to see any projects that you may have heard about by sending me an email at orrj4@mcmaster.ca.
-Thanks!
+Come browse, you are more than welcome too.

 ## Education
-Software Engineering and Management at McMaster.
+Software Engineering and Commerce at McMaster.

 ## Hobbies
-I love music.
-I play the Guitar, Bass, Piano and Drums!
+I love music & finance.

 <!--
 **JeremyOrr4/JeremyOrr4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.